Carlos Santana Preview, Player Props: Brewers vs. Rangers

 Rangers Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 22nd in MLB.

-- The Rangers' 3.96 team ERA ranks 10th across all MLB pitching staffs.
+- The Rangers' 4.00 team ERA ranks 10th among all league pitching staffs.

-- Rangers pitchers combine to give up the seventh-fewest home runs in baseball (134 total, 1.1 per game).
+- Rangers pitchers combine to give up 135 home runs (1.1 per game), the seventh-fewest in the league.

-- The Rangers are sending Heaney (9-6) to the mound to make his 24th start of the season as he tries for his 10th win.
-He is 9-6 with a 4.17 ERA and 119 strikeouts through 114 1/3 innings pitched.
+- Dunning (9-4) is going for his 10th win when he gets the starting nod for the Rangers in his 19th start of the season.
+He's put together a 3.17 ERA in 127 2/3 innings pitched, with 97 strikeouts.

-- His last time out came on Sunday against the San Francisco Giants, when the lefty went 1 1/3 innings, surrendering one earned run while giving up three hits.
+- The righty's last appearance was on Sunday against the San Francisco Giants, when he threw seven innings, surrendering one earned run while giving up seven hits.

-- The 32-year-old has put together a 4.17 ERA and 9.4 strikeouts per nine innings across 23 games this season, while giving up a batting average of .239 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.